-- The difference between the parents’ adjusted gross incomes after applying certain deductions.
+- The difference between the parent’s adjusted gross incomes after applying certain deductions.

 What Happens If One Party Stops Paying Child Support?

 It is critical to understand that child support is not a voluntary payment.
-It’s an obligation upon both parents and failure to pay can have dire consequences.
+It’s an obligation upon both parents, and failure to pay can have dire consequences.

 If you fail to make your monthly payments in California, the court will enter a judgment against you.
 Before this occurs, however, the other parent must file a motion with the court.

-This motion must include a declaration under penalty of perjury which explains how your ex-spouse has failed to make the monthly payment.
+This motion must include a declaration under penalty of perjury that explains how your ex-spouse has failed to make the monthly payment.
 Once this is filed, you’ll have to either pay or show valid reasons why you cannot pay for this child support order.

-If you neglect to respond, your income will be legally withheld and you could face serious consequences for violating a court order.
+If you neglect to respond, your income will be legally withheld, and you could face serious consequences for violating a court order.

 What is the average child support payment for one child in California?